NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/L/Lament.md

     desc: "basic will"
 abilities_mid:
   - name: ""
-    desc: "You let out your negative emotions in a guttural wail that shakes your enemies' hearts and deals 1d8 mental damage (basic Will save).
-If you have any harmful conditions imposed by emotion effects, _lament_ deals additional mental damage equal to the counteract rank of the highest-level effect.\n* * *\n\n**Heightened (+1)** The damage increases by 1d8."
+    desc: "You let out your negative emotions in a guttural wail that shakes your enemies' hearts and deals 1d8 mental damage (basic Will save) to each creature in the area.
+If you have any harmful conditions imposed by emotion effects, lament deals additional mental damage equal to the counteract rank of the highest-level effect.\n* * *\n\n**Heightened (+1)** The damage increases by 1d8."
-sourcebook: "_Pathfinder Lost Omens: Gods & Magic_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```